docker-archive/classicswarm/docs/get-swarm.md

     In this example, the `swarm` image did not exist on the Engine host, so the Engine downloaded it.
 After it downloaded, the image executed the `help` subcommand to display the help text.
-After displaying the help, the `swarm` image exits and returns your to your terminal command line.
+After displaying the help, the `swarm` image exits and returns you to your terminal command line.

 3. List the running containers on your Engine host.